sodafoundation/architecture-analysis/specs/capri/Multi-attach.md

 ### Developer impact

-Drivers will need to add a capabilities field "multiAttach: True/False", and do any special handling on their end for connecting/disconnecting volumes in this category.
+Drivers will need to add a capabilities field "multiAttach: True/False" to their pool configuration files, and do any special handling on their end for connecting/disconnecting volumes in this category.

 ## Use Cases